 Bottom Line

-Ultimately, Delta SkyMiles is a great program for many.
+No matter what, Delta SkyMiles is still a great program for many.
 While it has some downsides, I still regularly earn SkyMiles and enjoy flying with the carrier.
 SkyMiles are easy to accumulate; you just need a lot of them for many awards.
 Delta has a strong elite program as well, rewarding its most loyal members with an excellent array of perks.

-My biggest wins with SkyMiles have been using 85,000 SkyMiles to fly Air China business class with my son to Taipei.
+One of my biggest wins with SkyMiles was using 85,000 SkyMiles per person to fly China Airlines business class with my son to Taipei.
 It remains one of my favorite business-class experiences.
-Also, I learned the ropes of how to get an excellent return from partner flights by crediting them to SkyMiles.
+Additionally, I learned the ropes of how to get an excellent return from selectively crediting partner flights to SkyMiles.
 In fact, a $375 round-trip ticket to London once earned me over 10,000 SkyMiles, due to partner-earning idiosyncrasies!

 FAQ